Past Performances

 Adapted and Directed by Laura Ferri

-Tales of the Alchemysts Theatre is excited to present our first fully staged performance piece, “The Ruins of Memory,” set to open in late October detailing women’s voices from the Holocaust.
+Tales of the Alchemysts Theatre was pleased to present our first fully staged performance piece, “The Ruins of Memory: Women’s Voices of the Holocaust,” which ran from October to November 2022, focusing on women’s frequently ignored voices from that mass genocide.

 Because Women’s Voices Need To Be Heard